sutrolabs/census-docs/destinations/facebook-ads.md

 Learn more about our sync behaviors on our [Core Concept page](../basics/core-concept/#the-different-sync-behaviors).
 {% endhint %}

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Facebook Ads objects and/or behaviors

 ### Data Normalization

 Facebook Audiences and Conversions, like many other ads destinations, don't upload raw data but instead send hashed information for "matching" to protect user PII.